eceltov/shed/README.md

 git submodule update
 ```

+If the submodule initalized successfully, the `dev/controller/editor/ace-builds` folder should not be empty.

 ShEd can be started either manually, or by using Docker.
 If you prefer to run ShEd in Docker, you can ignore the following installation steps.